Skip to main content

 File: resources/views/layouts/partials/css.blade.php

-Create middleware to automatically set the application locale based on the authenticated user's language preference.
+Create middleware to automatically set the application locale based on the user's language preference stored in the session.

 Generate Middleware